webonise/capsize/README.md

 > bundle exec thin -e production start
 ```

-Webistrano is then available at http://host:3000/
+Capsize is then available at http://host:3000/

 The default user is `admin`, the password is `admin`.
 Please change the password after the first login.